 1. How to check the details of disk space used in each file system?

-Note: Using 'df' command without any option/parameter will display all the partitions and the usage information of the disk space.
+Note: Using the 'df' command without any option/parameter will display all the partitions and the usage information of the disk space.
 The result of the above command contains 6 columns which are explained here below:

 Filesystem --> Mount Point Name